 An offer of admission to UAF is valid for the semester for which the applicant applied.
-Requests to postpone admission until a later semester may be made to the Office of Admissions and the Registrar.
+Requests to postpone admission until a later semester may be made to the Office of Admissions.
 Admission may be postponed for up to one calendar year.

 Readmission of Former Degree Students